exoplatform/exoplatform.github.io/docs/administration/LDAP.md

 > - `How to map additional user attributes?` A step by step tutorial to map additional users attributes than the default ones.
 > - `How to map multiple DNs for groups?` A tutorial allowing to map multiple DNs for groups from your directory to eXo platform.
 > - `How to map directory groups to a new eXo Platform group?` A tutorial allowing to map your directory groups to new eXo platform groups.
+> - `How to synchronize user/group membership when the LDAP does not have standard configuration`
 > - `Configuration reference` A reference guide about PicketLink IDM configuration and eXO Platform configuration.

 ### Quick start